Laulajatar/my-oblivion-mods/README.md

 **This mod has been released.**

+## Let there be Flowers

+This mod adds some flowers to a few ground textures.
+For this to work as intended, it's necessary to raise the grass limit per texture (iMaxGrassTypesPerTexure) in the Oblivion ini - 5 should be more than enough.
+You can find your ini in My Documents\My Games\Oblivion.
+With the vanilla limit of 2, some flowers just won't show up.

+**This mod has been released.**

 ## Morrowind-like Health

 This mod makes it so waiting no longer regenerates all health at once.
 It regenerates health by 10% Endurance per hour, like in Morrowind.